imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 Specifically, we apply 1-dimensional Gaussian convolution in 30-pixel wide stripes using a sigma of 16. ''Note that whenever you request an *HyperSlice* for a certain dimension, you will get back a **View** that contains all dimensions <span style="color:#FF0000">but</span> this one.''

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example6a4.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example6a4.java' %}

 ### Example 6b - Convolution in Fourier space